Eric Forrester: Storylines

 In 2016, Eric shocks his family when he reveals that he is dating Quinn Fuller.
 Ridge and Steffy disapprove of their relationship because of her recently kidnapping Liam, and her past history of hurting people.
-However Eric defends Quinn against his family, and tells them that she has changed.
+However, Eric defends Quinn against his family, and tells them that she has changed.
 Eric proposes to Quinn, and wants his family at his wedding to show signs of forgiveness.
 Eric is heartbroken because none of his family show up at his wedding, except for Ivy.
 Quinn refuses to marry Eric because of his family not showing up and not wanting him to ruin his relationship with his family.
 Eric tells her that he loves her, and that they are still getting married.
-Eric and Quinn marry, and Eric later confronts his family for staging a boycott and reminds them of all of things that they have done but forgave them for.
-Eric lashes out at his family, to the point where he collapse due to a stroke.
-When Eric wakes up he sees Quinn and is happy to see her.
+Eric and Quinn marry, and Eric later confronts his family for staging a boycott and reminds them of all of the things that they have done but he forgave them for.
+Eric lashes out at his family, to the point where the stress of the situation causes Eric to collapse, due to a stroke.
+When Eric wakes up, he sees Quinn and is happy to see her.
 Eric learns that their marriage was invalid, but ended up remarried with the approval of Wyatt.
 Eric still hopes that his family would accept Quinn.
-Eric is happy that everyone is getting along with Quinn especially Ridge.
+Eric is happy that everyone is getting along with Quinn, especially Ridge.
 Eric's ex-wife Sheila Carter is in jail on suspicion of attempting to kill Quinn.
-Eric reminds Sheila that she hurt his family, and that he does not believe her trying to kill Quinn.
-It was revealed that Deacon Sharpe was the one who tried to kill Quinn due to drinking again and wanting revenge.
+Eric reminds Sheila that she hurt his family, and that he does not believe Sheila was indeed trying to kill Quinn.
+It was revealed that Deacon Sharpe was the one who tried to kill Quinn, due to drinking again and wanting revenge.
 Eric apologizes to Sheila for accusing her, and extends an olive branch.
-Sheila arrives at the mansion to tell Eric that Ridge and Quinn betrayed him having an affair.
-Eric at first refuses to believe this and is about to kick her out when Ridge and Quinn arrive.
-Quinn and Ridge come clean about they kissed only.
-Eric learns why Brooke called off her wedding with Ridge and what she wanted to tell him in Australia, and that Katie knew.
+Sheila arrives at the mansion to tell Eric that Ridge and Quinn betrayed him, having an affair.
+Eric at first refuses to believe this, and is about to kick her out, when Ridge and Quinn arrive.
+Quinn and Ridge come clean about the fact that they kissed, only.
+Eric learns why Brooke called off her wedding with Ridge, and what she wanted to tell him in Australia, and that Katie knew.
 Eric kicks Ridge and Quinn out of the mansion, and goes to a motel, when Sheila tries to win him back.
 Steffy and Liam arrive and shoot Sheila, who would lie to the hotel staff about who shot her.
 Eric refuses to tell Steffy and Liam why he left the mansion.
 Ridge tracks Eric down at a motel, and Eric confronts him about betraying him, and disowns him as his son.
 Eric returns to the Forrester mansion, and confronts Quinn for her affair with Ridge.
 Eric serves Quinn divorce papers, and tells her that if she is really sorry, she will sign the divorce papers.
 Quinn signs then, and before she leaves Eric rips up the divorce papers.
 Eric forgives Quinn, and gives her a second chance.
-Later Eric and Ridge talk at Forrester and Eric forgives Ridge as well.
+Later, Eric and Ridge talk at Forrester, and Eric forgives Ridge as well.